Graylog2/documentation/pages/searching/widgets.rst

 .. image:: /images/searching/widget_aggregation_edit.png
    :align: center

+:GROUP BY:
+   This option allows you to “group” your chart by rows and columns.
+   When you create a new group with Group By, the values you select get rolled up into the result.
+This result can be presented in a variety of ways.
+You may present the data as a table, chart, or visualization with color.

+   At a glance, if ``timestamp`` is a field attributed to a row it will divide the data points into intervals.
+Otherwise the aggregation will take by default up to 15 elements of the selected field and apply the selected **METRICS** function to the data points.

+   *Example* The ``timestamp`` field is aggregated with ``avg()`` on ``took_ms``.
+The column ``action`` will give the average loading time for a page per action for every 5 minutes.

 :METRICS:
    **METRICS** are a collection of functions to aggregate data points.
    The result of the aggregation depends on the grouping of **ROWS** and/or **COLUMNS**.
 The data points of a field will be aggregated to the grouping.
    *Example* The ``avg()`` function will find the average of the numeric data points ``took_ms`` around the configured grouping.

-:ROWS/COLUMNS:
-   Allows selecting fields whose values will be used to group results into new rows/columns.
-If the field is a ``timestamp`` for a row it will divide the data points into intervals.
-Otherwise the aggregation will take by default up to 15 elements of the selected field and apply the selected **METRICS** function to the data points.
-   *Example* The ``timestamp`` field is aggregated with ``avg()`` on ``took_ms``.
-The column ``action`` will give the average loading time for a page per action for every 5 minutes.

 :VISUALIZATION:
    To display the result of an aggregation it is often easier to